harshsinghcs/Bank-Zero-APP/README.md

-# Writing the content of the README.md file to the filesystem
-readme_content = """
 # Bank API

 A simple RESTful API for creating and managing bank accounts, with the ability to deposit and withdraw funds.